 “They drank, they were not subservient to men in any fashion—not the mainstream model of womanhood.”

 In fact, Ma Rainey, Bessie Smith, and Ethel Waters all got their start singing and dancing on the turn-of-the-century vaudeville circuit.
-So it’s not surprising these women went on to revel in the saucy sexual innuendo of what became known as dirty or “hokum” blues.
+So it’s not surprising these women went on to perform several songs filled with sexual innuendo of what became known as dirty or “hokum” blues.
 In Waters’ 1928 song “My Handy Man,” she sings, “He shakes my ashes, greases my griddle, churns my butter, strokes my fiddle.
 My man is such a handy man!”

-The lowdown dirty blues was a far cry from upright, ambitious lifestyle promoted by the leadership class of African Americans that W.E.B.
+To Philipson, the dirty blues stands in contrast to the upright, ambitious lifestyle promoted by the leadership class of African Americans that W.E.B.
 Du Bois referred to as “The Talented Tenth” in 1903, who were establishing black colleges and assimilating in the world of white Edwardians.

 “The black bourgeoisie, the aspiring post-Victorian middle-class blacks, were very hostile to homosexuality,” Philipson says.
 “They were not the majority of the black community, but they were trying to set themselves up as the leaders.
 Post-Victorian morals were that you have no premarital sex, you get married, you raise a family, you stay together all of your life, you go to church, and you raise proper Christian children who take their place in society and reproduce.”